 Bake the Potato Pressé

-After resting, slide a knife around potato cups to release from muffin tin.
+Rest cooked potatoes 5 minutes, then slide a knife around potato cups to release potatoes from tin.

 While potatoes bake, prepare remaining ingredients.